-In light of developments regarding the Coronavirus (COVID-19), we would like to inform you of the measures taken by our camp to keep staff and participants safe.
+In light of developments regarding the coronavirus (COVID-19), we would like to update you on the measures our camp is taking to keep staff and participants safe.

-Rest assured that should necessary changes to our existing healthcare procedures be required, we will be quick to implement them.
-In this sense, the ACQ has already sent us a series of additional preventive modalities and procedures to be put in place before, during and after camp stays.
-All the stages of the course of the participants and groups of participants were considered.
+Rest assured that should any necessary changes to our healthcare procedures already in place be required, we will be quick to implement them.
+In this sense, the ACQ has already sent us a series of additional preventive methods and procedures to be put in place before, during and after camp stays.
+All stages of the journey of participants and groups of participants have been considered.

-Looking forward to welcoming you, we hope you found this information useful.
-Do not hesitate to contact us email@example.com if you have any further questions or would like more details on the nature of the preventive measures and actions put in place.
+Looking forward to welcoming you, we hope that this information has been useful to you.
+Do not hesitate to contact us firstname.lastname@example.org if you have any other questions or wish to obtain details on the nature of the preventive measures and actions put in place.

 The four main directives of the General Directorate of Public Health (DGSP) and the ACQ: